P.O.L.I.C.E – Acute Injury Management

-For years, people have been advised complete rest following injury.
-The most well known acronym for the management of acute injuries is the R.I.C.E principle.
-This stands for Rest, Ice, Compression, Elevation.
-However, in 2012 a new study was published that indicated the best care for an acute injury is now P.O.L.I.C.E.
+For years, people have been advised to complete rest following injury.
+The most well-known acronym for managing acute injuries is the R.I.C.E principle.
+This stands for Rest, Ice, Compression, and Elevation.
+However, in 2012, a new study indicated the best care for an acute injury is now P.O.L.I.C.E.

 This is the key difference.
-While rest may be beneficial in the very short term, it can lead to increased joint stiffness, muscular tightness, weakness and decreased balance and stability.
+While rest may be beneficial in the short term, it can lead to increased joint stiffness, muscular tightness, weakness and decreased balance and stability.
 Optimal loading will facilitate a healing response from your body and stimulate tissue repair.
-It is important to remember that this is not the case for all injuries, for example a fractured bone will need to be cast alone.
+It is important to remember that this is not the case for all injuries.
+For example, a fractured bone will need to be cast alone.

-Please be careful with this, as over application can cause a skin burn.
+Please be careful with this, as over-application can cause a skin burn.
 We recommend a 10-minute application with a cloth between the ice and your skin.
 If this isn’t a viable option, keep moving the ice to cause some friction.